zero1337/tuish/README.md

 Using OpenAI, export OPENAI_API_KEY -- need to do Ollama

+local_chat.sh and local_tuish.sh connect to a oai endpoint on koboldcpp server

 Install tmux, jq, and curl

 Don't forget to chmod +x the files